mtopn/core-notes/README.md

 #### 2.2.2.1.
 Fat Model, Skinny Controller

 1. It basically means placing most of the business logic, data manipulation, and validations within the models (fat models) while keeping the controllers focused on handling request/response and routing (skinny controllers).
+2. In most cases, variables and logics handling view behavior in controllers can be extracted to `helper` class or `helper_method`.
+3. [`helper_method`](https://apidock.com/rails/ActionController/Helpers/ClassMethods/helper_method) allows views to access and use methods in controller without assigning an instance variable.

 #### 2.2.2.2.
 Eager Loading